Eating Disorder Therapy Alabama

 Exposure and Response Prevention (ERP)

-Clinicians use Exposure Response Prevention Therapy (ERP) to treat anxiety disorders.
+Clinicians use Exposure and Response Prevention Therapy (ERP) to treat anxiety disorders.
 It works by exposing the individual to the feared object or circumstance in the absence of danger to desensitize fear and distress while reinforcing safety.
 ERP helps the brain re-conceptualize the threat by gradually increasing the exposure to the fear at mild to moderate levels while reinforcing safety through affirmation and experience.

 For those suffering from an eating disorder, particularly bulimia nervosa or anorexia nervosa, ERP can aid in helping individuals overcome fears of consuming certain foods and can also assist with anxiety-provoking experiences like being weighed, grocery shopping, or looking at oneself in the mirror.